 The Irish Pub, Nepal

-The Irish Pub is a landmark in Namche Bazaar, a Khumbu village known as the gateway to the Himalayas.
+The Irish Pub is a landmark in Namche Bazaar, a Khumbu village in Nepal known as the gateway to the Himalayas.
 At its lowest point, the village has an elevation of 11,386 feet/ 3,440 meters, making this the world’s highest Irish pub.
 Popular with those looking to acclimatize to high altitude before attempting an Everest climb, the pub is adorned with international flags and a sign that reads “There are no strangers here, only friends that haven’t met”.
 This sentiment is apt, as the pub is well-known for its mountaineering camaraderie.
 Opt for a pint of Guinness by the fireplace, or for traditional Sherpa beverages including the millet-based alcohol tongba.
 From the bar stock to the pool table, everything in the bar arrived there via yak train or on the backs of Nepalese porters.

 The Dublin, Argentina

 The Dublin is located in Ushuaia, a Patagonian town nicknamed the “End of the World” where the Andes Mountains meet the frigid waters of the Southern Ocean.
 It is the world’s southernmost Irish pub, and a popular drinking spot for those about to embark on Antarctic expeditions or for skiers enjoying the nearby slopes.
 Its exterior is modest, with a basic structure of green-painted corrugated iron.
-Inside, the dimly lit interior is made cosy by shamrock and leprechaun-themed memorabilia, while the bar serves the de rigueur pints of Guinness and shots of Jameson whiskey.
+Inside, the dimly lit interior is made cozy by shamrock and leprechaun-themed memorabilia, while the bar serves the de rigueur pints of Guinness and shots of Jameson whiskey.
 One can also sample craft beers from the local Beagle Brewery, named after the Beagle Channel and HMS Beagle, the ship made famous by Charles Darwin.

 Dublin Irish Pub, Mongolia